 Individual states have regulations and guidelines that apply to imaging facilities and personnel.
 The Conference of Radiation Control Program Directors (CRCPD) publishes Suggested State Regulations for the Control of Radiation, which may be voluntarily adopted by states.
 A number of states are updating their regulations and guidelines to improve radiation safety.
 In addition, professional organizations have published guidelines to ensure that facilities and state inspectors have the information they need to follow these regulations.
 Examples of such efforts include training for state CT inspectors run jointly by the American Association of Physicists in Medicine (AAPM) and CRCPD in May 2011 and recommendations of the California Clinical and Academic Medical Physicists (C-CAMP) on how to implement the new California dose reporting law (SB 1237).

-The FDA is working with the Environmental Protection Agency and the federal Interagency Steering Committee on Radiation Standards (ISCORS) to develop and publicize Federal Radiation Protection Guidance for Diagnostic and Interventional X-ray Procedures (FGR-14) on medical use of radiation in Federal facilities.
+The FDA worked with the Environmental Protection Agency and the federal Interagency Steering Committee on Radiation Standards (ISCORS) to develop and publicize the Federal Radiation Protection Guidance for Diagnostic and Interventional X-ray Procedures (FGR-14) on medical use of radiation in Federal facilities.
 While this comprehensive set of voluntary guidelines for pediatric and adult imaging was written for federal facilities, most of the recommendations are applicable to all X-ray imaging facilities and professionals.
-This document was released for public comment in April 2013.

 The FDA regulates manufacturers of X-ray imaging devices through the Electronic Product Radiation Control (EPRC) and the medical device provisions of the Federal Food, Drug, and Cosmetic Act.
 FDA specifies requirements related to these provisions through prescription of “regulations” or “rules,” which are mandatory, and it makes related recommendations through issuance of “guidance,” which is not mandatory.